trian-gles/Girls-with-swords-GGRS/CONTROLS.md

 ### GL
 A longer ranged fighter, with huge swings, two fireballs, and traps

-- `6k` : An upper body invulnerable anti air kick
+- `3k` : An upper body invulnerable anti air kick
+- `6k` : A slow overhead kick
 - `6s` : A slower and not invulnerable but further reaching and more rewarding anti air
 - `j.2s` : A diving slash
 - `236p` : A fireball travelling across the ground